-• Clinical Days: Students are to wear the student uniform approved by the School which is ordered through the uniform company selected by the school.
+Students are to wear the student uniform approved by the School which is ordered through the uniform company selected by the school.
 White hose or socks are to be worn.
-Clean, white leather/vinyl shoes with enclosed toes and heels.
+All students are required to have a stethoscope.
+Shoes must be solid white, leather/solid material with a slip resistant rating.
+Open toe, heels, holes or open weave on top and sandals are not permitted.
 Watch with second hand.
-Optional items of apparel include a white lab coat with the school insignia patch on sleeve, a white warming jacket/ sweater with school insignia, and a white uniform vest.
-Lingerie should not be visible through uniforms.
-Male students must wear a plain white t-shirt.
-Female students may wear a white camisole, tank-top, or long-sleeved turtleneck shirt, or t-shirt.
+Optional items of apparel include a white lab coat with the school insignia patch on sleeve, a white warming jacket/sweater with school insignia patch on sleeve, and a white uniform vest.
+Undergarments should not be visible through uniforms.
+Male students must wear a plain white tshirt.
+Female students may wear a white camisole, tank-top, or longsleeved turtleneck shirt, or t-shirt.
 A minimal amount of conservative jewelry can be worn while performing regular duties, at the risk of the owner (watch with a second hand, necklaces that do not dangle outside of the uniform. pierced earrings (limited to one set that does not extend beyond the ear lobes), rings are to be band rings and shaped so as not to cause injury to the patient).
 Artificial nails of any kind are not to be worn with natural fingernails extending no more than 1/4 inch beyond the tip of the finger.
 Fingernail polish may be worn if it is a pale color.
 General personal hygiene should be fresh and clean; without offensive strong perfumes and colognes.
-Maternity uniform must be consistent in style with the student uniform and must be approved by School Administration, Noncompliance with the established Dress Code will result in the student being sent off clinical for the rest of the day unless the violation can be corrected within 30 minutes.
+Maternity uniform must be consistent in style with the student uniform and must be approved by School Administration.
+Noncompliance with the established Dress Code will result in the student being sent off clinical for the rest of the day unless the violation can be corrected within 30 minutes.
 Students are not permitted to miss more than 30 minutes of clinical experience.